N1GHTR4NG3R/Javascript-Scraper/README.md

 This scraper was built to extract the information I needed from a particular website:
 "www.lifeisfeudal.com"

-It can be modified to use on other sites, I would like it to become dynamic at some point.
+It can be modified to use on other sites (With Permission).

 ====================================================

-I have got it to work on a server in headless mode.
+It works both server side and locally.

 You will need to input login details in the assets/settings.json file (Seen here as sample/settings, Just rename it).

 File directories will need to be modified for your setup.

 You will need to install puppeteer.js and cheerio.js for this to work.

+If you would like it to display in a GUI so you can see what it does, remove `args: [ '--no-sandbox']` from the initbrowser function parameters, and also change `headless: true` to `headless: false`

 Have fun!